Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 What this means for you: Anytime you hear mention of a possible hurricane, make a beeline for the grocery store and stock up on essentials.
 You never know when the threat will come to fruition so you’ll want to be prepared.

+You may be surprised to learn that the home of Duke University and University of North Carolina at Chapel Hill might value public education enough to fund it, but no dice.
 In true form to its southern neighbors, North Carolina’s public schools are nothing to write home about.
 Sadly, our state has one of the most poorly funded schools systems in the nation.

 So what does that mean for you?
 Well, if you’re moving to North Carolina with kids in tow then you will want to budget private education into your cost of living in North Carolina.

-Retiring in North Carolina
+FAQ – Retiring in North Carolina

 Now to answer the big question: Is North Carolina a good place to live?
 The answer is yes, between the affordable housing market, low cost of living and unmistakable southern hospitality, living in North Carolina is living life on easy mode.